CHTC/chtc-website-source/_uw-research-computing/htc-el8-to-el9-transition.md

 Researchers that do not wish to use containers for their job should test their jobs on the CentOS Stream 9 machines as soon as possible so that jobs are not significantly disrupted by this transition.
 We recommend:

 * Test your jobs by requesting the new operating system  (`chtc_want_el9 = true`, see more details below) for 1-2 test jobs.
-(Note that after May 1, this option will not be required as EL9 will be default.)
+(Note that after May 1, this option will not be required as CentOS Stream 9 will be the default.)
 * If needed, recompile your code.

-Note that if you have not tested your code by May 1, you may want to opt into the old operating system temporarily until you have tested and transitioned your code.
+Note that if you have not tested your code by May 1, you may want to opt into CentOS Stream 8 temporarily until you have tested and transitioned your code.
 Instructions for requesting a specific operating system(s) are outlined here:

 * [Use Custom Linux Versions in CHTC](os-request-htc.html#option-2-requesting-a-specific-operating-system)